NetMQ/NetMQ.ReactiveExtensions/README.md

 ### Bad Use Cases

 This library is *not* designed for many applications all wanting to talk to each other (i.e. many-to-many publishing), because configuration becomes very difficult as we need to keep track of so many endpoints.
-If we want things to just work with minimal configuratoin, we need some sort of centralized message broker sitting in the middle.
-This message broker makes configuration very easy: each application only has to know the address of the central message broker.
+If we want things to just work with minimal configuration, we need some sort of centralized message broker or a directory service sitting in the middle.
+This message broker or directory service makes configuration very easy: each application only has to connect to one endpoint.

 Examples of bad use cases for this library:

 - A service bus where any service can talk to any other service.
 - If we suddenly realize that we have 7 applications using this library, and they all want to talk to each other.

-If we really want good support for many-to-many communication, and we are not too worried about speed, we can try a RX wrapper that has support for transports which have centralized message brokers, see [Obvs](https://github.com/inter8ection/Obvs).
+### Broker vs. Brokerless, and the Hybrid approach

 If we want many-to-many communication, and we also want ultra fast speed for a handful of point-to-point links in the network, there is a hybrid approach: